 When it comes to choosing the correct putter there is a huge choice available, both online and in golf stores.
-It is great to live in an age where you have such a wide and varied selection of putters available on the market.
-However, this can also lead to confusion so in this article we are going to take a look at how to choose the correct putter.
+It is great to live in an age where you have such a wide and varied selection of putters available on the market but with all these different technologies and bold claims they make about improving your putting, it can get a little overwhelming at times.

 A playing partner could be sinking putts from all areas of the green with his/her putter but that does not mean it will produce the same results for you.
 So, the first thing to remember is you are choosing the best putter for you and your style of play.